Rory and the Island: To present day

-In 2008, Rory released his official solo debut album "God Bless the big bang".
-It received a positive reaction with Hotpress magazine declaring it "a Triumphant return" giving it 4 out of 5 stars, it also received album of the week from Today FM, The Sunday World and BBC Ulster.
-Rory released 2 singles from the Album and did 2 short tours of Ireland.
-However he had since become resident musician in Charlies Bar Lanzarote and found it difficult to go and play in front of 50 people in small venues around Ireland losing all his money on Petrol and Hotels when there were already 150 Irish people coming into Charlies bar in Lanzarote every night of the week.
+In 2008, Rory released his official solo debut album "God Bless the Big Bang".
+It received a positive reaction, with Hot Press magazine declaring it "a Triumphant return", giving it 4 out of 5 stars.
+It also received album of the week from Today FM, The Sunday World and BBC Radio Ulster.
+Rory released 2 singles from the album and did two short tours of Ireland.
+However, he had since become the resident musician in Charlie's Bar in Lanzarote and he found it difficult to go and play in front of 50 people in small venues around Ireland, losing all his money on petrol and hotels when there were already 150 Irish people coming into Charlie's Bar in Lanzarote every night of the week.

-In 2010 Rory recorded some new original material with legendary Irish trad player Sharon Shannon (also a reworking of The Pogues classic "Fiesta" with Shane MacGowan), out of these sessions Rory had recorded a comedy demo song called "Ryanair Blues", it was leaked to Irish Radio and became a surprise online hit.
+In 2010, Rory recorded some new original material with well-known Irish trad player Sharon Shannon (also a reworking of The Pogues classic "Fiesta" with Shane MacGowan); out of these sessions Rory had recorded a comedy demo song called "Ryanair Blues".
+It was leaked to Irish radio and became a surprise online hit.
 It was then that Rory started releasing his new material under the name "RORY AND THE ISLAND" as it was a confusing using his birthname Rory Gallagher as many people would show up expecting a tribute to the Cork/ Donegal Blues Legend!

-The second album, "Auntie Depressant and Uncle Hope" (2012) also received acclaim from Hot Press Magazine, summarising it as 'a compelling suite of songs'.
+The second album, "Auntie Depressant and Uncle Hope" (2012), also received acclaim from Hot Press magazine, which summarised it as 'a compelling suite of songs'.
 The album was recorded in various locations around the Spanish island of Lanzarote.

-Rory wrote the music for Irish Boxer Jason Quigley's debut pro fight in Las Vegas, "Make Way for the Fighting Irish" in July 2014, Quigley now uses this as his Arena entrance theme song.
+Rory wrote the music for Irish boxer Jason Quigley's debut pro fight in Las Vegas, "Make Way for the Fighting Irish", in July 2014.
+Quigley now uses this as his arena entrance theme song.

-In Oct 2014 Rory played a sold out show to 550 people in the Opium rooms (The Village) in Dublin City, After this show Rory played "The Academy" venue in Dublin which holds 1000 people, supported by Eoin Glackin.
+In Oct 2014, Rory played a sold out show to 550 people in the Opium Rooms (The Village) in Dublin.
+After this show, Rory played "The Academy" venue in Dublin, which holds 1,000 people, supported by Eoin Glackin.

-In 2015 Rory and The Island went on tour again, this time in Germany playing to sell out crowds.
+In 2015, Rory and The Island went on tour again in Germany.